chidodesigns/ecommerce-store/README.md

 - Register a new user to the application
 - log into your Mongo DB environment/collection
 - Go to users table and you will find newly registered USER
-- edit the user model info 'isAdmin' and change its value to 'true' *default is false*
+- Edit the user model info 'isAdmin' and change its value to 'true' *default is false*
-- log back into app and you will have access to the admin panel/backoffice
+- Log back into app and you will have access to the admin panel/backoffice